fedosejev/javascript-questions/events/README.md

 Two common patterns for `EventEmitter`s:
 + As a return value from a function call: `node use-event-emitter`
-+ Objects that extend `EventEmitter.prototype` object to emit events themselves: `use-event-emitter`
++ Objects that extend `EventEmitter.prototype` object to emit events themselves: `node use-event-emitter`